For questions, consultation, and customized workshops, contact:

 - Crash Course in Copyright (University of Texas - Austin)

-- IO: In The Open: Libraries, Scholarship and Publishing (include copyright in some posts)
+- IO: In The Open: Libraries, Scholarship and Publishing (includes copyright in some posts)